... Skip to main content

 b) Sexual interference

-The offence of sexual interference makes it a criminal offence to touch a person under age 16 for a sexual purpose, with either your body or an object.
-(Criminal Code section 151).
+Sexual interference makes it a criminal offence to touch a person under age 16 for a sexual purpose, with either your body or an object (Criminal Code section 151).

 c) Invitation to sexual touching

-The offence of invitation to sexual touching makes it a criminal offence to encourage someone under 16 to touch another person’s body for a sexual purpose, with either the young person’s body or an object.
-(Criminal Code sections 151 and 152).
+Invitation to sexual touching makes it a criminal offence to encourage someone under 16 to touch another person's body for a sexual purpose, with either the young person's body or an object (Criminal Code sections 151 and 152).

 d) Voyeurism

-In some circumstances, it is against the law to observe or record another person without them knowing about it, either in person or with a device like a video camera.
+In some circumstances, it is against the law to observe or record another person without their knowledge, either in person or with a device like a video camera.
 This is prohibited when the person being recorded or observed has a reasonable expectation of privacy.
-Some (but not all) of the circumstances where hidden viewing or recording will be against the law include: (a) where the person being recorded is reasonably expected to be nude or engaged in sexual activity, or (b) where the observation or recording is made for a sexual purpose.
-(Criminal Code section 162).
+Some (but not all) of the circumstances where hidden viewing or recording will be against the law include: (a) where the person being recorded is reasonably expected to be nude or engaged in sexual activity, or (b) where the observation or recording is made for a sexual purpose (Criminal Code section 162).

 To learn more about voyeurism, click here.